 How much HIIT should I do?

-Your body needs a couple of days to recover if you’re doing it properly with 80-90% maximum effort.
+By the way, the reason you don’t want to be doing high-intensity interval workouts on consecutive days is because your body needs a couple of days to recover if you’re doing it properly with 80-90% maximum effort.

 On the low side, 15-20 minutes per week